limix/struct-lmm/doc/commandline.rst

   If 'linear_covariance', the environment matrix is normalized in such a way that the outer product EE^T has mean of diagonal of ones.
-  If 'correlation', the environment matrix is normalized in such a way that the outer product EE^T is a correlation matrix with a diagonal of ones.
+  If 'correlation', the environment matrix is normalized in such a way that the outer product EE^T is a correlation matrix (with a diagonal of ones).

 .. _formats_ref: